gduguey/DiffUS/forward_physics.md

 Because the matrix is **block-tridiagonal**, it can be solved efficiently by forward/backward substitution, but any dense solver will also work for small \(N\).

-We obtain an solution correspondin to the following image:
+The logic corresponds to the following image:

 ![image](img/scope_project.png)

+<center>Cell computation and equations</center>

 ---